Cody Bellinger Player Props: Cubs vs. Yankees

 Cody Bellinger At The Plate

-- Bellinger has 13 doubles, a triple, eight home runs and 18 walks while hitting .298.
+- Bellinger has 13 doubles, a triple, nine home runs and 19 walks while hitting .303.

-- Bellinger is batting .500 with one homer during his last games and is on a 12-game hitting streak.
+- Bellinger will look to extend his 13-game hitting streak.
+He's batting .579 with two homers over the course of his last games.

-- Bellinger has an RBI in 22 of 55 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 23 games this year (41.1%), Bellinger has picked up an RBI, and in four of those games (7.1%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 60.7% of his games this year, with more than one run scored in 16.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.